 2. The insurance company should pay for your roundtrip mileage, time you miss from work, the fees associated with both the examination and any testing that your IME doctor orders.

 3. If the IME doctor recommends additional medical care to treating your work injuries, then you can proceed with the alternative medical care process to try to force the insurance company to provide you with the recommended treatment.

 Choosing the right IME doctor for your case is important and can have a significant impact on both your medical care and the amount of compensation that you receive for your work injury.
-For more information about the IME process, alternative medical care and the Iowa Injured Workers' Bill of Rights request our book that we offer at no cost, risk or obligation because we have seen lots of injured works make avoidable costly mistakes.
+For more information about the IME process, alternative medical care and the Iowa Injured Workers' Bill of Rights, request our book that we offer at no cost, risk or obligation because we have seen lots of injured workers make avoidable costly mistakes.